Five models for hybrid/Partial in-person (From john spencer)

 Student Password Resets:Please click here to have your network/Google or Student Aspen Portal password reset.

-Here are a few tips for parents/guardians and students to help find success during our weeks ahead: 1.
-Students will have virtual check-ins @ 8:45 am each day with their advisory teacher for attendance purposes.
+Here are a few tips for parents/guardians and students to help find success during a remote learning phase: 1.
+Students can ask their advisor questions and their advisor will be able to point them in the right direction.
 2. Be respectful of these check-ins -- that means, please get out of bed, please get dressed, and show up ready to learn!
 3. Dedicate a special area in your house to complete these digital activities.
 4. You should also block off specific times of the day to complete school work, including accommodating times to meet with your teachers during their office hours.
 5. Practice great digital citizenship -- make sure to complete assignments ethically and be cognizant of what you share online with others.
 Collaboration among peers is fine, but authentic work is also a must!
 6. For parents/guardians and students, consider scheduling (maybe using your Google Calendar :) -- screen breaks, stretch breaks, and time to spend with your family.
 Go outside and take a picture of nature, take a walk practicing social distancing, exercise--whatever it takes for you to have a quick "brain break" before you resume tackling the "working-from-home" tasks and learning activities of the day!
 7. Lastly, please consider reviewing our IT Department's Parent Page for additional resources!

 Below this page, as you scroll down, may help you address any digital Chromebook device needs, Internet access needs, login issues, password issues, an overview of Google Classroom for curious adults, and offers from various vendors in and around Rhode Island for Internet access.
 Lastly, educators are invited to see a few resources near the bottom.